serverless/blog/posts/2017-10-18-serverless-secrets-api-keys.md

 ---
-title: Managing secrets, API keys, and more with Serverless
+title: Managing secrets, API keys and more with Serverless
 description: Use Lambda environment variables and AWS Parameter Store to handle configuration in your Serverless projects
 date: 2017-10-18
 layout: Post